* Playwright * Director * Theatre Producer * Social Essayist * Lecturer * Professor *

 SPOTLIGHT- rotating gallery of playbills, cast photos, production stills, set and costume designs, reviews, text revisions...AND MORE!

 ELIZABETH WONG HIGHLIGHTS

 Harvard University.
 With the brilliant and dapper Henry Louis Gates, Jr.

-**Visiting Guest Director at SUNY, Geneseo, Department of Theatre & Dance; to direct "Tartuffe" at the Alice Austen Theatre.
-Also taught an adjudicated master class in playwriting.
+**Commission from Dramatic Publishing Company to adapt Randa Abdel-Fattah's novel DOES MY HEAD LOOK BIG IN THIS.
+America's first Muslim-themed play for young audiences.
+Partnering up with teen novelist Jeffrey Gottesfeld. **Visiting Guest Director at SUNY, Geneseo, Department of Theatre & Dance directed "Tartuffe" at the Alice Austen Theatre.
+Also taught master class in playwriting.

-**Harvard University.
-As a Guest Speaker at a new, interdisciplinary faculty initiative examining the topic of social unrest.
-Other invited speakers include Mike Davis, Henry Louis Gates Jr., William Julius Wilson, Ruth Wilson Gilmore, Barbara Browning, Judith Butler, Paul Chan, Dai-Sil Kim, Anna Deavere Smith, and Patricia Williams.
+**Harvard University, Panelist.
+Guest Speaker at a new, interdisciplinary faculty initiative examining the topic of social unrest.
+Other invited speakers included Henry Louis Gates Jr, Paul Chan, Dai-Sil Kim, & Anna Deavere Smith.

 **Tanne Foundation Award.
 Other awardees were composer Chris Byars, sound artist Abinadi Meza, art/theatre producers Mobius Inc. The Tanne Foundation is a private nonprofit based in New Hampshire, dedicated to recognizing artists and arts organizations for their artistic achievements.